sabihismail/Jyazo-Screenshot/README.md

 - [ ] Allow for any text to be uploaded to the website instead of having to replace all non ASCII characters before sending data.
 - [ ] Create a fancier index.php page for screenshot viewing.
-- [ ] Send region capture data to CaptureGIF so it only creates the GIF and then saves the image.
-Will possibly use Remote Method Invocation for this.
+- [x] Send region capture data to CaptureGIF so it only creates the GIF and then saves the image.
-- [ ] Move Enable GIF from Config to Settings.
+- [x] Move Enable GIF from Config to Settings.
 - [ ] Give the option to GIF upload to personal server rather than Gfycat.
 - [ ] If upload fails, store image and queue upload at different time.
 - [ ] For the overlay, change the startX, endX, startY, and endY variables